Why Conservatives Fail

 Near the top of the list of things that astonish me is the fact that many, if not most Republicans and conservatives continue to fail at accomplishing their number one job: moving public opinion.
 I once suggested to a non-political public relations professional that the GOP doesn’t understand mass communications.
 Her answer was to one-up me: the GOP doesn’t understand communications.

-Here’s a quote from a long-dead socialist who at least understood the information war:
+Here’s a quote from a long-dead (and frankly evil) socialist who at least understood the information war (as so many leftists do today):

 The greatest problem in communication is the illusion that it has been accomplished.